 I wouldn’t count on it at this point of the year though.
 As flights are starting to resume, Korea seems to be taking a tougher stance on those overstaying their visa.
 Even if the flight returning to your home country has a few layovers along the way, the opportunity to return is still there under the government’s eyes.

+Most likely.
 As part of the travel restrictions in South Korea after April 1st, 2020, all passengers flying into Korea from all countries (including tourists, foreign nationals, and Korean citizens), must undergo a 14-day quarantine and download the Self-Quarantine Safety Protection app.
 If you have symptoms at the airport, you will be held there for testing.
-If you do not have symptoms, you will have to undergo testing within three days.
+If you do not have symptoms, you will have to undergo testing within three days while under quarantine.
 More information is provided at the Ministry of Foreign Affairs in Korea.

 The only exceptions to quarantine?